Skip To Main Content

 The non-verbal battery presents the most novel problems to students.
 The items on these tests use only geometric shapes and figures that have had little direct relationship to school instruction.
 The test requires no reading.
 The non-verbal battery is particularly suitable for obtaining an accurate estimate of development for students who have difficulty with reading, who have limited competency in English, or who have had limited opportunities.

-Should My Student Study Before Taking the CogAT?
+Should My Student Study Before Taking these tests?

 Yes and No. These tests are not the same as a standardized reading, spelling, and math tests where you know the words or the facts and can get 100%.
-There is no defined curriculum for the CogAT.
+There is no defined curriculum for them.
 Instead it is about how students think, reason, and come to conclusions.
-The objective of the CogAT is to see if a student qualifies as Highly Capable and has the highest need to be in a higher level classroom to succeed.
+The objective of these tests is to see if a student qualifies as Highly Capable and has the highest need to be in a higher level classroom to succeed.
 That being said, it would benefit your child to be comfortable with the testing format prior to testing.
 To do that, please do an online search for Cognitive Abilities Test Form 8 Practice Questions.
 Your child will be using the level that is their current grade plus the number 6, (i.e. kindergarten will use level 5/6, while first graders use level 7 and so on).
+For the Naglieri Nonverbal Abilities Test, Google NNAT3 level C for 2nd grade and level E for 6th grade.

 K-12 Highly Capable Program Specialist 425-431-7157